ooorouge/ooorouge.github.io/README.md

 We create a visualization that introduced the evolution of Stack Overflow which is a question and answer site for professional and enthusiast programmers.
 To show the evolution of Stack Overflow, we split it into three parts: users' information, 70 most popular tags used to describe questions and trends of 200 most popular tags over the years

+## Non-obvious features

+### Instruction

+* You can click on *INSTRUCTIONS* on nav bar to review it  again
+* You can move your mouse on ⓘ to see specific explanations of charts
+* You can click on a button at the end of "Select a year, explore popular tags and the associated tag combinations in posts" to learn how to explore tags

+### Tag

+* You can move your mouse on either circles on the left chart or names on the right chart to highlight the tag you are interested in

+### Trend

+* You can sort tags
+* You can search tags that you are interested in

 ## Code

 This project is driven by javascript and a few data processing scripts